 Scientists spend hours together in their laboratory meticulously trying to look out for answers to scientific mysteries.
 Their efforts do not stop there.
 The scientific findings need to reach the common man, politicians, peers, funding agencies, and policymakers to make science strive.
 This calls for the notion of marketing science and forging better public relations.

 Social marketing includes implementing marketing strategies to bring about social change by understanding the target audience, realizing their problems, and offering solutions.
 It thus paves the way to conduct science communication more effectively and efficiently.

 —an example of science communication integrated with social marketing.
 Thus, understanding the factors that shape a successful health communication campaign and its impact remains crucial.

 As per WHO, communication can help alter the knowledge levels and influence attitudes.
-Thus, communication efforts need to be measured over how well they contribute to achieving the health impact.
+Thus, communication efforts need to be measured over how well they contribute to achieving the health impact

 Although communication alone cannot help achieve the desired goals and objectives, it needs to be strategically knit in the more considerable campaign planning.
 Upon implementing the project, a formative or baseline evaluation can help assess the target audience’s existing status of knowledge and attitudes.
 In contrast, the evaluations conducted later can help assess the change.

 forms the basis of quantifying a campaign’s success.
 In communication sciences, ‘Effect size’ measures the change of stance in individuals from exposure to specific media communication about a particular issue.